jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/biomass_regression/practical.rst

    * Introduces a regression-based mapping approach for taking point measurements of biomass and generating spatial biomass estimates using an input raster of hyperspectral imagery.
    * Demonstrates the ‘Regression-based mapping’ application of the EnMAP-Box.
-   * Demonstrate accuracy assessment of our biomass estimates using the EnMAP-Box algorithms.
+   * Conduct an accuracy assessment of our biomass estimates using the EnMAP-Box algorithms.

    Duration: 20 min